 Vitamin D has known effects on lung development and the immune system that may be important in the development, severity and course of allergic diseases such as asthma, eczema and food allergy.
 Vitamin D deficiency is prevalent worldwide and may partly explain the increases in asthma and allergic diseases that have occurred over the last 50–60 years.
 Vitamin D has immunomodulatory effects on allergen-induced inflammatory pathways by acting on a variety of immune cells.
 (8)

-Vitamin D and its receptor are both essential for development of natural killer cells, which are a type of white blood cell, a type of immune cell that can kill tumor cells or cells infected with a virus.
+Vitamin D and its receptor are both essential for development of natural killer cells, which are a type of white blood cell, a type of important immune cell that can help protect against diseases.
 (8, 9)

 Research shows that low maternal vitamin D intake during pregnancy is associated with increased risk of children developing asthma in the first ten years of life.
 (10) The results of the International Study of Asthma and Allergies (ISAAC) Phase II in Spain indicate that sunny hours (when we make vitamin D) have a protective effect on the prevalence of asthma in school children.
 (11)